 Each year there are only 190 statutory school days in school, 380 registration sessions.
 This means there are 175 days (weekends and school holidays) for shopping, birthday treats, non-urgent medical and dental appointments, holidays etc. We understand that children do fall ill occasionally and may need to stay at home.
 If your child is ill, please ring in on each day of absence or use Weduc absence.

-The school day runs from 08:45am to 3:15pm.
-This is the same for all year groups
+The school day runs from 08:40am to 3:15pm.
+This is the same for all year groups.
+This means we are in-line with the government recommendation of school hours per week.

 In exceptional circumstances, you may need to apply for a short-term absence from school.
 PLEASE NOTE: IT IS THE SCHOOL’S POLICY THAT HOLIDAYS MUST NOT BE TAKEN IN TERM TIME.